rodgzilla/machine_learning_fashion_MNIST_PyTorch/README.md

  - How to load the network on the GPU
  - How to train the network
  - How to evaluate a model

+The model trained in this notebook is a simple CNN with batch normalization and dropout.
+The best accuracy reached on the test set is 93.51%.